Home Report a Problem Pollution Journal Sewers & Drains Farmland

 20th March 2024

-• Their next job is to introduce storm surge storage tank for the area's worst performing CSO (Combined Sewer Overflow) on Westminster Road, which discharges into the Bollin.
+• The next job is to introduce storm surge storage tank for the area's worst performing CSO (Combined Sewer Overflow) on Westminster Road, which discharges into the Bollin.
+This is likely to include work to divert some surface water from the combined sewer, and to build a new storm surge storage tank.

 • United Utilities have recruited and trained River Rangers to patrol and troubleshoot the river.
 Details